lcmFoam/lcmFoam24/README.md

 ## Installation (for Linux operating systems)

 - Install OpenFOAM.
+- Download the zipped lcmFoam24 code.
 - Create a folder (for example myOpenFOAM in your home directory) for your custom OpenFoam applications/solvers and cases.
-Copy the content from the lcmFoam24 repository there.
+Extract the zipped lcmFoam24 code there.
 - Change directory to applications/solvers/lcmFoam24 and open a terminal there.
 Execute "wclean; wmake".
 - Change directory to cases/DM_analyticalFoam23_4cells and open a terminal there.
 Execute "lcmFoam24".